Get Started with Red Hat JBoss Enterprise Application Platform

 JBoss EAP 7.2.0

 Red Hat Enterprise Application Platform is backed by a large community to help support you, along with sample code and documentation.
-Join the discussion and contribute to the open source community projects built into Red Hat Enterprise Application Platform.
+Join the discussion and contribute to the open source community projects built into the Red Hat Enterprise Application Platform.

 Hibernate ORM, a relational database persistence project